demis27/microservices-kickoff/java/micronaut/doc/Step1.md

 # Micronaut version of the comicbook application.

-## Step 1 : Install Micronaut CLI and create the project
+## Step 1 : Installation and project creation

 We install Micronaut CLI version 1.2.0 with SDKman.
 This application is to initiate project like the springboot initializr or the maven archetypes.